 Due to the relatively short-term nature of our tenants' leases, a significant portion of the leases in our portfolio come up for renewal each year.
 As of January 1, 2019, we had approximately 1.3 million square feet, or 11% of our consolidated portfolio at that time coming up for renewal during 2019, excluding the outlet centers sold in March 2019.
-As of March 31, 2019, we had renewed approximately 58% of this space.
-In addition, for the rolling twelve months ended March 31, 2019, we completed renewals and re-tenanted space totaling 1.8 million square feet at a blended 4.7% increase in average base rental rates compared to the expiring rates.
-While we continue to attract and retain additional tenants, there can be no assurance that we can achieve similar base rental rates.
-In addition, if we were unable to successfully renew or re-lease a significant amount of this space on favorable economic terms, the loss in rent could have a material adverse effect on our results of operations.
+As of September 30, 2019, we had renewed approximately 71% of this space.
+In addition, for the rolling twelve months ended September 30, 2019, we completed renewals and re-tenanted space totaling 1.7 million square feet at a blended 2.5% increase in average base rental rates compared to the expiring rates.